gustaveroussy/EaCoN/README.md

 ### **Conclusion on usage**

 - So, as you may have already noticed, most functions exist in EaCoN in three flavors :
-  - The **"directly"** named : that accept a R _data_ object as first parameter, designed to be used in pipe mode.
+  - The **"directly"** named : that accept a R _data_ object as first parameter, designed for usein pipe mode.
-  - The **".ff"** named ("from file") : that require a file as first parameter, designed to be used in step-by-step mode.
+  - The **".ff"** named ("from file") : that require a file as first parameter, designed for use in step-by-step mode.
-  - The **".ff.Batch"** named ("from file, in batch") : that require a list as first parameter, designed to be used in step-by-step mode, but running multiple samples for each step, possibly with multithreading.
+  - The **".ff.Batch"** named ("from file, in batch") : that require a list as first parameter, designed for use in step-by-step mode, but running multiple samples for each step, possibly with multithreading.

 ---